Guess what’s back? Chisel is back!

 Cache – Boost Performance, Deliver Speed

-Timber offers caching the Twig files and the data, so it would be wrong not to use it.
-So we did, and as a result, All of the views in our starter theme have the cache enabled by default.
+Timber offers caching for the Twig files and data, so it would be wrong not to use it.
+So we did, and as a result, all of the views in our starter theme have the cache enabled by default.
 The cool thing is that it is compatible with caching plugins and will not cause any conflicts.
-By default, it uses WordPress transients API for storing cache and you can change it to object caching if needed.
+By default, it uses WordPress transients API for storing cache, and you can change it to object caching if needed.

 Ready-made, pre-styled components

-The true power of every Starter Theme is ready-made, reusable components and the new Chisel is no different in that matter.
+The true power of every Starter Theme is ready-made, reusable components, and the new Chisel is no different.
 You could call this set of components the fourth element of Chisel.

 • Swiper js – Chisel Slider component

-This component consists of a custom global slider script (JavaScript), which controls all of the sliders and carousels in the project, and a reusable Twig component that is responsible for rendering the HTML structure of the sliders.
-It is easily configurable by passing the parameters via HTML attributes or using dedicated (specific to the type of the slider that you define) callbacks in
+This component consists of a custom global slider script (JavaScript), which controls all of the sliders and carousels in the project, and a reusable Twig component responsible for rendering the HTML structure of the sliders.
+It is easily configurable by passing the parameters via HTML attributes or using dedicated (specific to the type of the slider that you define) callbacks in.

 JavaScript for more advanced cases.

-The Slider component supports multiple Swiper modules out of the box, i.e. Autoplay, Navigation, Pagination, Scrollbar, and Thumbnails.
+The Slider component supports multiple Swiper modules, i.e., Autoplay, Navigation, Pagination, Scrollbar, and Thumbnails.

 • Header with 3-level navigation